 General information on travel vaccinations and a travel health checklist is available on the NHS website.
 You may then wish to contact your health adviser or pharmacy for advice on other preventive measures and managing any pre-existing medical conditions while you’re abroad.

 The legal status and regulation of some medicines prescribed or purchased in the UK can be different in other countries.
 If you’re travelling with prescription or over-the-counter medicine, read this guidance from NaTHNaC on best practice when travelling with medicines.
 For further information on the legal status of a specific medicine, you’ll need to contact the embassy, high commission or consulate of the country or territory you’re travelling to.

 While travel can be enjoyable, it can sometimes be challenging.
 There are clear links between mental and physical health, so looking after yourself during travel and when abroad is important.
 Information on travelling with mental health conditions is available in our guidance page.
 Further information is also available from the National Travel Health Network and Centre (NaTHNaC).

-The UK-Barbados reciprocal healthcare agreement has terminated with effect from 1 October 2016.
+The UK-Barbados reciprocal healthcare agreement terminated with effect from 1 October 2016.
 For more information see the NHS Choices website.
 Medical treatment in Barbados can be expensive.
 Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment and repatriation.

 UK health authorities have classified Barbados as having a risk of Zika virus transmission.
 For more information and advice, visit the website of the National Travel Health Network and Centre website.

 Dengue fever is endemic to Latin America and the Caribbean and can occur throughout the year.
 There is currently a spike in dengue cases.